ENCODE-DCC/rna-seq-pipeline/docs/reference.md

 }
 ```

+In case of building index files for STAR and RSEM the sufficient amount of memory for GRCh38 is 64GB.
+Smaller references may be able to run with less, but because index building typically needs to be done only once, it is most prudent to overshoot rather than waste time on several attempts.

 #### Example:

 Assume you want to allocate 100 gigabytes of spinning hard drive.
 In this case you would enter `"local-disk 100 HDD"`.
 If you want to allocate 111 gigabytes of solid state drive space, enter `"local-disk 111 SSD"`.